 Obtain RN licensure within 3 months of hire in any other State that health plan operates and licensure is required

-Certification in Case Management required.
-Certification in Case Management must be achieved within two years of hire.
+Certification in Case Management preferred or must be achieved within two years of hire.

 CHRISTUS HEALTH is an international Catholic, faith-based, not-for-profit health system comprised of almost more than 600 services and facilities, including more than 60 hospitals and long-term care facilities, 350 clinics and outpatient centers, and dozens of other health ministries and ventures.
 CHRISTUS operates in 6 U.S. states, Colombia, Chile and 6 states in Mexico.
 To support our health care ministry, CHRISTUS Health employs approximately 45,000 Associates and has more than 15,000 physicians on medical staffs who provide care and support for patients.
 CHRISTUS Health is listed among the top ten largest Catholic health systems in the United States.